 There are a number of different approaches to entering the bidding when the opponents open 1NT (weak or strong).
 Each system has advantages and disadvantages.
 Choose the system that you and your partner prefer and are most likely to remember!!
-(Hamilton and DONT are both popular in San Diego.)

-Common Options
+Common Options: